-Note that while you have always used $\ln(x)$ to describe the natural logarithm and, perhaps, $\log{10}(x)$ as the common logarithm, in almost all mathematical libraries (including C, C++, Java, C#), the natural logarithm is represented by a function double log( double ).
+Note that while you have always used ln(x) to describe the natural logarithm and, perhaps, $log{10}(x)$ as the common logarithm, in almost all mathematical libraries (including C, C++, Java, C#), the natural logarithm is represented by a function double log(double) while the common logarithm is implemented as double log10(double).

 Similarly, the processing time was also assumed to be exponentially distributed.
-Consequently, when an arrival occurs, we may approximate the processing time by, again, sampling from an exponential distribution, only now with the parameter $\mu$ .
+Consequently, when an arrival occurs, we may approximate the processing time by, again, sampling from an exponential distribution, only now with the parameter μ .

-processing\time[k] = -log(1.0 - drand48())/MU;
+processing time[k] = $$-\log((random() + 0.5)/(RAND MAX + 1.0))/MU;$$